Armored Core: Armored Core 2

-With the transition to the PlayStation 2, FromSoftware released Armored Core 2 as a launch title in Japan on August 3, 2000.
+With the transition to the PlayStation 2, FromSoftware released Armored Core 2 six months after the system's launch in Japan on August 3, 2000.
 As a narrative sequel to the original trilogy, Armored Core 2 transitioned the series away from the post-apocalyptic setting and added more science fiction elements, such as Mars colonization.
 Much of the gameplay remained the same, including the mission structure, customization, and Arena modes.
 The title did overhaul the visuals from the original game, taking advantage of the added power of the new console, but overall designs stayed similar.
 Unlike Project Phantasma and Master of Arena, players could not import their saves to the new game.

 Armored Core 2: Another Age was released on April 12, 2001, as a stand-alone expansion.
 It allowed players to import their save files from Armored Core 2 and continue with their existing Armored Core units.
 The game introduced movement controls using the DualShock analog sticks and cooperative mission mode.
 The Japanese version of Armored Core 2 was the first title to include online broadband play, allowing players to fight each other over the internet.